 Their population is near threatened

-The population of Philippine tarsier is classified as near threatened with only about 700 of them in the country based on the Philippine Tarsier Foundation.
+The population of Philippine tarsier is classified as near threatened.
 Threats to their population include hunting, pet trade, and loss of habitat caused by dwindling forests and over growing human population.

 This species is named after a Filipino

-The scientific name of the Philippine tarsier is Carlito syrichta after Carlito Pizarras, the conservationist who runs the Philippine Tarsier Sanctuary in Corella, Bohol.
+One of the interesting facts is that the scientific name of the Philippine tarsier, Carlito syrichta was named after Carlito Pizarras, the conservationist who runs the Philippine Tarsier Sanctuary in Corella, Bohol.

 When planning to see the tarsiers in Bohol, there are two places to do so the – Tarsier Conservation Area in Bohol and the Philippine Tarsier Sanctuary in Corella.
 We suggest going to the one in Corella where these animals can roam freely around their natural habitat and tourists are regulated.
 The animals in Loboc are kept in poor condition being held captive in small cages and often flocked by tourists all day long.